Improvements to the SteamVR Beta on Linux

 3- Improved Device Support Improvements to the SteamVR Beta on Linux:

-The SteamVR Beta let go and adds improved support for several types of VR devices on Linux.
+The SteamVR Beta lets go and adds improved support for several types of VR devices on Linux.
 Popular VR headsets controllers and tracking systems are included.
 This increased device ability allows users to select the device that best meets their needs.

 4- Developed Graphics settings Improvements to the SteamVR Beta on Linux:

 Linux users now have a choice of more types of graphics settings within SteamVR Beta.
-Users may fine-tune their VR experience based on their hardware skills providing best graphics and performance for their special system.
+Users may fine-tune their VR experience based on their hardware skills providing the best graphics and performance for their special system.

 5- Networking and social connection Improvements to the SteamVR Beta on Linux:

 The improved SteamVR Beta supports a more connected Linux virtual reality community.
-Users may easily take part with friends and fellow VR fans thanks to increased online play but social networking skills improving the social element of the VR experience.
+Users may easily take part with friends and fellow VR fans thanks to increased online play and social networking skills improving the social element of the VR experience.

 6- Better Safety and Problem Repairs Improvements to the SteamVR Beta on Linux: